-Oropeza’s story is rare, but certainly not unprecedented in the history of American elections.
-Here are a few recent examples of people who refused to let death stand in the way of electoral victory:
+While Hof's situation is rare, it's not unprecedented.
+Here are a few recent examples of people who refused to let death stand in the way of electoral victory.

 Missouri Governor Mel Carnahan famously won election to the Senate in Missouri in 2000—38 days after passing away in a plane crash that also claimed the lives of his son and a campaign advisor.
 Carnahan beat incumbent Senator John Ashcroft—who would soon move on to serve as U.S. Attorney General for President George W. Bush.
-Carnahan’s wife filled his spot in the Senate until a 2002 special election.
+Carnahan’s wife, Jean, filled his spot in the Senate until a 2002 special election.

-Earlier this year, voters in the small town of Tracy City, Tennessee, handed Carl Geary an overwhelming 285-85 victory in the city’s mayoral race—ousting incumbent Barbara Brock in the process.
-Geary was unable to accept, of course, because he’d passed away of a heart attack a month before the election.
+In early 2010, voters in the small town of Tracy City, Tennessee, handed Carl Geary an overwhelming victory in the city’s mayoral race—ousting incumbent Barbara Brock by winning more than 70 percent of the vote.
+Geary was unable to accept, of course, because he’d died of a heart attack a month before the election.

-Missouri voters were at it again in 2009 when the town of Winfield’s recently deceased incumbent mayor Harry Stonebraker won a 4th term with a staggering 90% of the vote.
-According to the NY Daily News, Stonebraker’s death from a heart attack only seemed to bolster the popularity he’d garnered, in part, by helping citizens recover from a flood that had ravaged the town the year before.
+Missouri voters were at it again in 2009 when the town of Winfield’s recently deceased incumbent mayor Harry Stonebraker won a fourth term with a staggering 90 percent of the vote.
+According to the NY Daily News, Stonebraker’s death from a heart attack only seemed to bolster the popularity he’d already garnered (one year earlier, he won praise when he helped citizens recover from a flood that had ravaged the town).

-For his part, Stonebraker’s opponent, Bernie Panther, was completely unable to convince people that he was a better option than their dearly-departed hero—and received only 23 total votes as a result.
+For his part, Stonebraker’s opponent, a town alderman named Bernie Panther, was completely unable to convince people that he was a better option than their dearly-departed hero—and received only 23 total votes.